CroquetteTheThe/Stranded_datapack/README.md

 - [ ] Make the nether a lava oceans with islands
 - [ ] Somehow make iron, gold, and diamond boats?
 Or scale the speed with the levels?
 - [ ] Up geodes to sea level
+- [ ] Make some ore specific to some biomes

 # How to use this datapack